Michele Elliott: Female child sexual abuse offenders

 Elliott, who had previously written books about male abuse of children, has undertaken pioneering work in investigating and raising awareness of the problem and extent of child sexual abuse committed by women, and the topic of female paedophilia, publishing the book Female Sexual Abuse of Children The Last Taboo in 1992.
 The book was well received by professionals and survivors' organisations.
 Mike Lew described it as "an important and challenging work", helping "to forge a new understanding of the issues".
 Doody's annual stated it was "an extremely valuable book for all professionals, and it greatly increases the current state of knowledge, or lack of that knowledge, that can have a profound influence on the survivor's development and recovery".

 Elliott's work in exposing the issue of child sexual abuse committed by women has also resulted in hostility from feminists.

 While compiling Female Sexual Abuse of Children, Elliott organised a conference in London concerning sexual abuse by women.
 After publishing the book, Elliott was subject to a "deluge" of hate mail from feminists.

 Awards

 In 2008 Elliot was honoured with an OBE by the Queen for services to children.
 The following year she was named Children and Young People's Champion.
 She was awarded an honorary doctorate by Post University in 1998 and another honorary doctorate by the University of Birmingham in 2003.

 She was awarded a Winston Churchill Fellowship in 1996.
 Her book, "Bullies, Cyberbullies and Frenemies" received the Literary Classics Gold Award in 2013.

 Personal life

-Elliot is married to Edward; they have two sons and 3 grandchildren.
+Elliot married Edward Elliott in 1964; they have two sons and 3 grandchildren.
 She lives in Rye, East Sussex.